Madera County Department of Public Health

 What rights do I have as a client?

 You have the right to ask us to restrict certain uses and disclosures of your health information.
-However, Madera County Public Health Department is not required to agree to any restrictions requested by its clients.
+However, Madera County Department of Public Health is not required to agree to any restrictions requested by its clients.

-You have the right to receive confidential communications from the Public Health Department at a specified phone number or address if you wish.
+You have the right to receive confidential communications from the Department of Public Health at a specified phone number or address if you wish.

 If you feel the information in our records is inaccurate, you have the right to request us to amend the records.
 We may deny your request in certain circumstances.
 If your request is denied, you have the right to submit a statement for inclusion in the record.

-You have the right to receive a report of non-routine disclosures that we have made of your PHI, up to six years prior from the date of your request (but not earlier than April 14, 2003).
+You have the right to receive a report of non-routine disclosures that we have made of your PHI, up to six years prior from the date of your request.
 Exceptions are: disclosures that were made for our own use for purposes of treatment and health care operations and disclosures made to you.
 You have a right to a paper copy of your non-routine disclosures from us at any time.